pkoska/react-hookscout/src-docs/pages/en/02_routing.md

 ```

 > __Important to know__
-> react-rosetta-router will cache the route results.
+> react-hookscout will cache the route results.
 Because of that, your route result functions should be pure (side effect free).
 This means they should only rely on the parameters that are passed into the functions.
 If you want to pass additional data, [there is a pattern for that](#passing-additional-data-to-route-functions).

 ## URL parameters
 Your paths may contain parts that should be consumed as parameters for your application.
 For example, a product page